h-4vok/simple-convert-csharp/README.md

 # SimpleConvert

-Object Method Extensions to perform super simple data conversions without being forced to consider all the scenarios.
-Let the library do it for you.
+Clean Code oriented library.
+SimpleConvert adds many method extensions to System.Object so you can perform type conversions in the blink of an eye.
+Do not even think about the scenarios that you need to consider.
+Let SimpleConvert do it for you.

 ## Getting Started